Quantification and Aggregation over Concepts of the Ontology: Introduction

-Thanks to the development of powerful solvers in SAT, SMT, ASP, CP, and MILP, the field of Knowledge Representation (KR) has entered a new phase: the age of computational Knowledge Representation, where such tools are used as reasoning engines to perform tasks and help solve problems by applying the suitable form of reasoning on some knowledge base expressed in an expressive KR language.

-\ignore{Piere:I suspect that our use of `inference engine` is not standard: it usually refers to the engine behind rule-based systems.
-I prefer "reasoning engine".
-It also matches better with KRR = Knowledge Representation and *Reasoning* } }

 The power of a KR language for compact expression of knowledge lies for an important extent in the way it allows us to abstract over certain types of objects, e.g., to quantify, count, or sum over them.
-Classical First Order logic (FO) is a much stronger KR language than Propositional Calculus (PC) because it allows to quantify over domain objects.
-Still, the abstraction power of FO is limited, e.g., it does not allow to count or sum over domain objects satisfying some condition.
-Many first-order modeling languages are therefore extended to support \emph{aggregates}.
+Classical first-order logic (FO) is a much stronger KR language than Propositional Calculus (PC) because it allows to quantify over domain objects.
+Still, the abstraction power of FO is limited, e.g., it does not allow counting or sum over domain objects satisfying some condition.
+Many first-order modeling languages are therefore extended to support \emph{aggregations}.
 Likewise, one can only quantify over individuals in the domain, not over relations and functions.
-This is resolved in Second Order logic (SO).
+This is resolved in second-order logic (SO).

-In this paper, we argue that in some KR applications, we want to abstract (i.e., quantify, count, sum, \dots) not over relations and functions, but over certain {\em concepts} that are available in the knowledge base vocabulary, as the following example will show.
+In this paper, we argue that in some KR applications, we want to abstract (i.e., quantify, count, sum, \dots) not over relations and functions, but over certain {\em concepts} in the problem domain, as the following example will show. \begin{example} Consider a corona testing protocol.
+A person is to be tested if she shows at least two of the following symptoms: fever, coughing and sneezing.

-\ignore{ These concepts may be zero order, i.e., object concepts such ``earth'' or ``moon'', or first order, such as sets of patients exhibiting specific symptoms of a disease. \ignore{``\st{symptoms of diseases that different patients may show.}'' was een beetje verwarrend, omdat dit een predicaat `Patient(symptoms)' lijkt te beschrijven, maar het beschrijft een groep aan `symptom(Patient)' predicaten!} }

-\begin{example} Consider a corona testing protocol.
-A person is to be tested if she shows at least 2 of the following symptoms: fever, coughing and sneezing.
 The set of persons showing a symptom is represented by a unary predicate ranging over persons, i.e., $\fever{}/1$, $\coughing{}/1$, and $\sneezing{}/1$.
-Leaving first order behind us, assume that the set of symptoms is represented by predicate $Symptom/1$.
+Leaving first-order logic behind us, assume that the set of symptoms is represented by the predicate $\Symptom/1$.

 Testing is expressed as a unary predicate $\mathit{test1}/1$, ranging over persons.
-Informally, this predicate is to be defined along the following lines (while freely extending the syntax of FO with the ``$\#$'' cardinality operator on a set):
+Informally, this predicate is to be defined along the following lines (while freely extending the syntax of FO):

-Alternatively, assume another test is to be taken iff the patient shows all 3 symptoms.
-Now the definition is along the following lines:

 \end{example}